 Because now every hacker who is really a hacker and not just a script-kiddie can hit Linux as an open source, chasing vulnerabilities.

-Open-source community leader Eric S. pointed out years ago in Linus's Law, that: "having enough eyes bugs will not exist" in a free translation of "Given enough eyeballs all bugs are shallow ”.
+The leader of the open-source community Eric S. Raymond pointed out years ago in Linus's Law, that: "having enough eyes the bugs will not exist" in a free translation of "Given enough eyeballs all bugs are shallow ”.
 This is one of the basic concepts that made open source functional to have the success it has today as it strengthens open source software.

 But it works only if there are enough eyes looking for bugs to correct the code.
 The estimates of the number of errors per thousand lines of code (KLOC) ranges from 15 to 50 errors per KLOC and to three if the code has been checked and tested very strictly.
 The Linux kernel alone today comes with over 16 million lines of code.
 Account λογαριασ.

 2016 and we have seen two big Linux security flaws to be skipped before they are fixed.
-These voids were in LUKS disk encryption and Dirty Cow, one in Linux memory.
-There were other less important Linux bugs in 2016, but to the developers' credit, these problems were fixed almost as soon as they appeared.
+These voids were in LUKS disk encryption and Dirty Cow, a problem in Linux memory.
+There were also other minor bugs in Linux, 2016, but in honor of the developers, these problems were repaired almost as soon as they appeared.

-In fixing problems in its code, Linux has broken all records, and the support provided is far superior and far more immediate than that of Apple, Microsoft, or any other vendor. closed source.
+In fixing code problems, Linux has broken all records, and the support provided is far superior and much more direct than that of Apple, Microsoft, or any other provider of closed source software.

 But let's make the bills: